Home

 What you get for free:

-• Servers in 5 countries (US, Japan, Netherlands, Romania, Poland)
+• Servers in 5 countries: United States, Netherlands, Japan, Romania, and Poland

 Limitations: